DC23/trellabit.net/README.md

 ## Logic Layer
 * `trellabit.logic`: The core routines that implement the available operations such as syncing cards from Trello to Habitica.
-    * Operates on the trellabit.model interfaces to keep it insulated from backend details such as the 3rd party APIs.
+    * Operates on the trellabit.data interfaces to keep it insulated from backend details such as the 3rd party APIs.

 ## User Interface Layer
 * `trellabit.cli`: The command-line interface wrapper.
 Provides a CLI UI to trellabit.operations.